Aaron-Glave/Bible_Python/README.md

    * Doing this, Psalms is the most likely Bible book to be selected.
    * That's because Psalms is the longest book in the Bible and has the most chapters.

-I compiled this using the -F flag of `pyinstaller`.
+I compiled this using this command: `pyinstaller.exe bible_chapter.spec`.